jcolomb/gintonic-blog/text/survey_analysis_report2.md

 # The new template

-Data management principles recommend to keep all files related to a project in a single folder (this facilitates sharing of these files with the whole team working on the project), and to manage data and code differently (this allows different version control system, as well as sharing and reusing data and code independently).
+Data management principles recommend (1) to keep all files related to a project in a single folder (this facilitates sharing of these files with the whole team working on the project), and (2) to manage data and code differently (this allows different version control system, as well as independent sharing and reusing, of data and code).
 We designed a template that follows these principles, but added some recommendations and technical solutions in order to permit users to have cross-project and experiment-level organisations of their files.